pallavisuryawanshi903/First-demo/README.md

 # First-demo
-This is my first repositor
+This is my first repository.
+My Nmae is Pallavi